-The Australian Steel Institute (ASI) is the nation's peak body representing the entire steel supply chain from the manufacturing mills right through to end users in building and construction, heavy engineering and manufacturing.
+The Australian Steel Institute (ASI) is the nations peak body representing the entire steel supply chain, from the primary steel producers through to end users in the building and construction, structural design, architecture, detailing, frabrication, heavy engineering and manufacturing sectors.
+The ASI membership base includes approximately 6,000 individuals that are associated with more than 500 corporate memberships and over 350 individual memberships.